mppnet/frontend/docs/protocol.md

 - `?"title"`: The title for the notification.
 Default is a blank string.
 - `?"text"`: The inner text for the notification.
 Default is a blank string.
 - `?"html"`: The inner html for the notification.
 Default is a blank string.
 - `?"target"`: Where the notification should be displayed as a jQuery selector.
-Default is `"#piano"`
+Default is `"#piano"`.
 #### Example
 ```json
 {